7m4mon/gr-ad2/README.md

 ## How to install
 Notes:
 * Currently only GNURadio v3.7 is supported, because important file formats changed in v3.8 and the latest builds are not available on Raspbian.
+(Tagged v3.7)
 * WX sinks are [becoming deprecated](https://stackoverflow.com/questions/39309189/when-developing-for-gnu-radio-should-i-use-wx-gui-or-qt-gui-widgets), so QT sinks are preferred in the GRC files.

 ### Linux (tested on Ubuntu and Raspbian)